Managing Campaigns in ZipTier

 - Keep your knowledge base fresh

-Update documents regularly or whenever new product info, pricing, or FAQs become available. - Turn conversations into content
+Update documents and web pages regularly or whenever new product info, pricing, or FAQs become available. - Turn conversations into content

 Add FAQs or missing details based on the most common questions prospects are asking. - Adopt A/B testing as a habit